Giora Romm: Public service career

 Upon leaving the military, Romm was appointed director of the Ministry of National Infrastructure, under then-minister Ariel Sharon.
 He later entered the private sector and from September 2001 served as the director general of the Jewish Agency for Israel.
-In 2008 he was appointed director of the Civil Aviation Authority of Israel.
+In 2008 he was appointed director of the Civil Aviation Authority of Israel and resigned in 2014.

-He has served as a senior researcher at the Institute for National Security Studies and since 2005 has been chairman of Mezilah, the Center for Zionist, Jewish, Liberal and Humanist Thought.
+Romm served as a senior researcher at the Institute for National Security Studies, and from 2005 was chairman of Metzilah, the "Center for Zionist, Jewish, Liberal and Humanist Thought."

 Published works

-In 2008 Romm published his book, Tzivony Arba (Tulip Four, published in 2014 in the USA under the title Solitary), for which he won the 2009 Yitzhak Sadeh Prize for military literature.
+In 2008 Romm published his book, Tzivony Arba ("Tulip Four", published in 2014 in the USA under the title Solitary), for which he won the 2009 Yitzhak Sadeh Prize for military literature.